FFmpeg/FFV1/ffv1.md

 +------------------------+------------------------+
 ```

-In JPEG2000-RCT, the coding order would be left to right and then top to bottom, with values interleaved by `Lines` and stored in this order:
+In JPEG2000-RCT, the coding order would be left to right and then top to bottom, with values interleaved by Lines and stored in this order:

 Y(1,1) Y(2,1) Cb(1,1) Cb(2,1) Cr(1,1) Cr(2,1) Y(1,2) Y(2,2) Cb(1,2) Cb(2,2) Cr(1,2) Cr(2,2)

 ## Coding of the Sample Difference

-Instead of coding the n+1 bits of the Sample Difference with Huffman or Range coding (or n+2 bits, in the case of JPEG2000-RCT), only the n (or n+1, in the case of JPEG2000-RCT) least significant bits are used, since this is sufficient to recover the original `Sample`.
+Instead of coding the n+1 bits of the Sample Difference with Huffman or Range coding (or n+2 bits, in the case of JPEG2000-RCT), only the n (or n+1, in the case of JPEG2000-RCT) least significant bits are used, since this is sufficient to recover the original Sample.
 In the equation below, the term "bits" represents `bits_per_raw_sample + 1` for JPEG2000-RCT or `bits_per_raw_sample` otherwise:

 SVGI:!---
 SVGI:![svg](samplediff.svg "coding of the sample difference")